May 2026 · Software comparison · 9 min read

 We get this question almost every week from contractors trying to pick a CRM.
 The short answer: each tool was designed for a very different kind of business, and the wrong choice will cost you somewhere between $400 and $7,000 a year.
 Here's how to pick.

 Note about Workhand features: Workhand v1.0 is available in the App Store today with estimates, invoices, daily logs with photos, crew chat, time tracking, subcontractor management, multi-language documents, job costing, and punch lists.
-Several features referenced in this article — QuickBooks Online sync, AI line-item suggestions, mileage tracking, online payments via Stripe Connect, customer-facing job portal, sales pipeline, reports, recurring invoices, photo annotations, and public profile pages — ship in the v1.1 update releasing summer 2026 and are free for all paying customers.
-The competitive comparison below reflects the full v1.1 feature set.
+Several features referenced in this article (two-way QuickBooks Online sync, AI line-item suggestions, mileage tracking, online payments via Stripe Connect, customer-facing job portal, sales pipeline, reports, recurring invoices, photo annotations, and public profile pages) shipped in v1.1 (May 2026), free for all paying customers.
+The competitive comparison below reflects the v1.1 feature set.

 The three companies in 30 seconds